networknext/next/docs/deploy_to_development.md

 etc...
 ```

-Afte a few minutes, you'll see that all relays are online:
+Shortly after `next setup` completes, you should see that all relays are online:

 ```console
 gaffer@batman next % next relays